Table of contents

 Executive coaching

-Executive coaching is a personalised approach to leadership development that provides one-on-one support for individuals in leadership roles.
-Through executive coaching, leaders can work with a professional coach to identify their strengths, weaknesses, and areas for improvement, like executive development consultancies Live and Learn and Zentano Group
+Executive coaching is a personalized approach to leadership development that provides one-on-one support for individuals in leadership roles.
+Through executive coaching, leaders can work with a professional coach to identify their strengths, weaknesses, and areas for improvement, like executive development consultancies Live and Learn and Zentano Group.

-Accelerated leadership programs, such as the leadership development programme at Danamon bank, are intensive training and development programs designed to prepare high-potential employees for leadership roles within an organisation.
-These programs provide employees with opportunities to develop key competencies and behaviours required for leadership roles, such as strategic thinking, problem-solving, communication, and emotional intelligence.
+Accelerated leadership programs, such as the leadership development program at Danamon bank, are intensive training and development programs designed to prepare high-potential employees for leadership roles within an organization.
+These programs provide employees with opportunities to develop key competencies and behaviors required for leadership roles, such as strategic thinking, problem-solving, communication, and emotional intelligence.
 Additionally, accelerated leadership programs often involve exposure to senior leaders, experiential learning, and networking opportunities.
-This can help employees to build their confidence, gain exposure to different areas of the organisation, and build their networks.
+This can help employees to build their confidence, gain exposure to different areas of the organization, and build their networks.
 By participating in accelerated leadership programs, high-potential employees can accelerate their growth and development, increase their engagement and job satisfaction, and prepare themselves for future leadership roles.

 Monitor and evaluate

-Monitoring and evaluating the effectiveness of the succession planning process is crucial to ensure that the organisation is achieving its objectives and preparing for future success.
-By monitoring the process, organisations can assess whether the goals and objectives of the succession planning process are being met, identify areas for improvement, and make necessary adjustments.
-But how should organisations understand success?
+Monitoring and evaluating the effectiveness of the succession planning process is crucial to ensure that the organization is achieving its objectives and preparing for future success.
+By monitoring the process, organizations can assess whether the goals and objectives of the succession planning process are being met, identify areas for improvement, and make necessary adjustments.
+But how should organizations understand success?

 Thomas has a range of psychological tests and assessments which can be used to measure these characteristics:

-Monitoring and evaluating the succession planning process can help organisations to assess the return on investment of the plan and make necessary adjustments to ensure that it is aligned with the long-term goals of the organisation as the landscape continues to change.
+Monitoring and evaluating the succession planning process can help organizations to assess the return on investment of the plan and make necessary adjustments to ensure that it is aligned with the long-term goals of the organization as the landscape continues to change.

 Internal staff development vs external recruitment